marsgpl/hehebot/README.md

 ## Clubs

 - fight Chad (only every 8 hours and if tickets > 1000)
-- if koban acc: join club, donate all gobans, leave club

 ## Season

-- setup non-complete girls (they must receive aff and xp)
+- setup strongest non-complete girls (they must receive aff and xp)
-- end of season - will there be a claimable reward? ~ 16h
+- when perform fight, chose position enemy does not have

 ## Tower of Fame

-- fight all if monthly card
 - setup strongest girls
+- when perform fight, chose position enemy does not have

+## Troll

+- setup strongest girls
+- when perform fight, chose position enemy does not have

 ## Adventure

-- if quest items absence don't block progress: focus troll which gives new girls
+- if progress not blocked by quest items: focus trolls which gives new girls (including event)
-- event girls troll
 - check troll power change on lvl 290 on potato ~ 4 days
      class: Battle
      action: fight